neckiio/arch-install-omarchy-guide/arch-omarchy_luks2-btrfs_limine_dualboot.md

      module_path: boot():/initramfs-linux-fallback.img
 ```

-Note
-Remember being advised to save an UUID?
+> ⚠️ Remember being advised to save an UUID?
 Now is the time to use it.
 Replace the <device-UUID> above with the UUID of your LUKS container.
 For spacing in limine.conf, do not use tabs, use spaces, and respect the indentation.

 ### Register Limine in UEFI